Two Tether (2TC)

 Hitch Climbing Relationship

-JRB’s Hitch Climbing Method has similarities to 2TC and (if desired), a Hitch Climbing system can be modified to use in a climb of this nature, while addresses the issues above.
+JRB’s Hitch Climbing Method has similarities to 2TC, it addresses the concerns above.
 But overall, JRB prefers Hitch Climbing, especially considering that a Universal System allows us to hitch climb with the same system we use for other methods.

 Consider: